dra5/youtube-transcript-extractor/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----